 Best tomatoes to use

-As for variety, you can really use any tomato you like.
-I use tri-colored grape tomatoes for some extra color but I also love Roma tomatoes.
+In-season tomatoes!
+I use tri-colored grape tomatoes for some extra color but I also love Roma and Heirloom tomatoes.
 I also added sun-dried tomatoes for a boost of flavor and added texture.
 Basically, as long as your tomatoes are in-season and ultra juicy you’ll be good to go!

 What bread to use